 It limits the amount of sunlight that reaches the bottom.
 Insufficient sunlight restricts photosynthesis and prevents unwanted growth.

-Cover the pond floor with a protective trap
+Cover it with a protective trap

 Changing the shoreline gradient isn’t an option if you’ve already built your pond.
 But that doesn’t mean you’re helpless.